 2020 will go down in history as one of the most game-changing years in modern manufacturing.
 The COVID-19 pandemic upended not only our personal lives, but every aspect of global and local economies.
 As 2020 comes to a close, it’s time to look forward to 2021.
 Let’s take a look at five major manufacturing trends that, while undeniably accelerated by the events of 2020, will hold true into 2021 and beyond.
-For each trend, we’ll dive into ways labeling will evolve in 2021 to support manufacturing.
+For each trend, we’ll dive into ways 2021 labeling trends to support manufacturing.

 Cloud-hosted technologies are no longer new and shiny.
 Cloud-hosting is now an expected part of a solution discussion: “Will this be hosted locally or in the cloud?”
 Thanks to maturing technology and improved security (surpassing local security standards), over 90% of enterprises already use a cloud service, according to Flexera’s 2020 State of the Cloud Report.

 How labeling software will support the adoption of cloud technologies in 2021:

 A cloud-hosted label printing interface provides a simple and secure way for your print users to print the right labels with the right data from anywhere in the world.
 Don’t worry about local installations, server maintenance, or software upgrades – we'll handle it!
 Having your labeling software hosted in the cloud for you gives your print users access to a simple label printing interface and removes the burden of IT maintenance from your shoulders.

 Already comfortable with cloud-hosting your own applications?
 You can host our label printing automation software in the cloud.
 Whether in the public cloud (AWS, Azure, Google, etc) or in your own private cloud, cloud-hosting your labeling software makes license management simpler for large enterprises with many locations.